pulumi/docs/content/docs/reference/pkg/okta/deprecated/mfapolicyrule.md

         <span class="property-type">int</span>
     </dt>
     <dd>{{% md %}}Policy Rule Priority, this attribute can be set to a valid priority.
 To avoid endless diff situation we error if an
 invalid priority is provided.
-API defaults it to the last/lowest if not there.
+API defaults it to the last (lowest) if not there.
 {{% /md %}}</dd>
     <dt class="property-optional"
             title="Optional">